ryannaidji/Machine-Learning-Portfolio/IntroductionToTheJobFunction/README.md

 2. **Bibliographic Resources**
 3. **Steps of an AI Project**

-## Chapter 3: Introduction to Descriptive Analysis and Visualization
+## Chapter 3: Introduction to Descriptive Analysis and Visualization :white_check_mark:

 1. **Data**
     - Terminology